Review by Colin McKay

 Above all, you have top notch input and output transformers.
 These transformers are the principal reason this amplifier sings so damn well.

 There are a few cautions that I wish to address.
 Yaqin does not have an established walk-in dealer or distribution network in Canada or the USA.
 It is impossible to audition unless you know someone who owns one.
 If you do experience reliability issues, it will be more difficult to have the repairs done under guarantee.
-I purchased this amp on eBay from Canadian HIFI Online.
-As well, the price of this amplifier has risen with the devaluation of the Canadian dollar.
+I purchased this amp on eBay.
 It is presently priced around $750.00 CAN plus shipping and applicable taxes.
 Though I bought my example for much less over a year ago, in my opinion, the price of the amplifier is still reasonable.
 I would happily order another one today.
 (Editor’s Note: as of 2021 the MC13S is still available to purchase for $850 Canadian from Lee’s Electronic in BC)

 For comparison, I’ve compiled a list of EL34 integrated amplifiers that share similar characteristics: the Yarland M34-IV-EU ($1,499.00 CAN); the Jolida JD 202BRC ($1139.00 CAN); the AudioSpace AS-3i -EL34 ($2100.00 CAN); the PrimaLuna ProLogue Classic ($2300 CAN); the Antique Sound Lab AQ1003 MARK II DT ($1600 CAN); and, the Line Magnetic LM-211IA El34 ($2200 CAN).
 If I were to do a comparison review of any of these EL34-based integrated amps, I wouldn’t hesitate to throw the Yaqin MC13S into the evaluation.

 If you've enjoyed this content, consider supporting Wall Of Sound with a donation.
 It only takes a moment and will be greatly appreciated.